CodingWithRuslan/HTML-Course/README.md

   More common than the common housefly, these HTML tags are virtually ubiquitous and can be found populating nearly every webpage.

+  5 - Tables :
+  Tables are best used to organize your page layout!
+  Just kidding.
+Please don't ever use table layouts.
+This isn't 1996.